 pitched five innings were just a little bit better than the others.
 Featuring both a two-seam sinking

-fastball and a curve ball, Santos shutout the Kingsport Mets over five
+fastball and a curve ball,

-(on the 0-1 pitch) but he came at me with a fastball down the middle so I had to
+· Travis Mitchell on the suicide squeeze: "You would think he (the pitcher) would be throwing something in the dirt (on the 0-1 pitch) but he came at me with a fastball down the middle so I had to get it done."

 coach Tim Leveque on the piggyback starting system: "What will happen in the piggyback is…